 For some funny parent-child bonding try doing some kiddie friendly yoga.
 There are many videos on Youtube that you can both follow along with.

-Learning Links’ multidisciplinary team of speech pathologists, psychologists and educators, in consultation with occupational therapists, have developed a mini course for parents and professionals to support children’s functional skills at home and in the classroom.
+Learning Links’ multidisciplinary team of speech pathologists, psychologists and educators, in consultation with occupational therapists, have developed a mini course for parents and professionals to support children’s motor development and sensory regulation at home and in the classroom.